A fascinating new film telling the story of gallery founder Hugh Lane will screen on RTÉ TV1 at 9.35pm on Wedensday 5 September 2018.

-The film has been widely praised on release:
+The film was widely praised on its cinema release:

 “O'Sullivan's film provides a real insight into Hugh Lane's life and legacy, and Tom Vaughan-Lawlor's performance catches a fascinating, warm, arrogant but overwhelmingly generous man.” - Paul Whitington, Irish Independent